remiscarlet/mmd-foo/projects/Eru_Kimiiro_ni_Somaru/subtitles/lyrics.eng.md

 Even if I search for the right words to not hurt you
-I still end up rushing in, ending up back at square one Why does this feel all wrong, yet so right?
+I still end up rushing in, ending up back at square one Why does this feel so wrong, yet so right?
 I'll leave it to you to decide our fates.

 Before I knew it, I was dyed with your color